VibhashDwivedi/Interactly-Assignment/Readme.md

   ---

-# Steps to Run Second Task
+# Steps to Run Task 2:

 1. **Navigate to the first-assignment Directory:**
     ```sh